Whitley Bay Barbarians: Seniors

 Whitley Bay Barbarians reformed their open age side and joined the newly created North East Division of the Rugby League Conference in the 2003 season.

 Whitley joined the North Premier for the 2007 and 2008 summer seasons, but in 2009 the North Premier was divided into the North West Premier and the Yorkshire Premier and the Barbarians joined the North East Division again.
 Then in 2011 the North East League was split into two, Regional and Premier, which the Barbarians entered the RLC North East regional division.

 In 2014 the seniors were league winners recording 8 wins, 1 draw and only 1 defeat.
 They then went on to beat Gateshead Storm A in the Divisional Grand final to be crowned champions.
 2015 once again saw the senior team win the league and playoffs.
 They finished the season with 10 wins and 2 losses.
 They also made it to the North East Cup final where they were defeated by Wallsend Eagles.

+Women's team

+In 2016, the women's team reached the final of the Challenge Shield and in doing so became the first North East side to appear in a Rugby Football League women's final.
+In 2017, they took part in the Challenge Cup and reached the semi-finals of the Shield.